P-p-H-d/mlib/README.md

 In practice, it is implemented using a 'M+N+2' buffer (lock-free) by avoiding copying the data.

+'name' shall be a C identifier that will be used to identify the list.
+It will be used to create all the types (including the iterator) and functions to handle the container.
-It shall be done once per type and per compilation unit.
-Not all functions are thread safe.
+This definition shall be done once per name and per compilation unit.

-The oplist is expected to have at least the following operators (INIT, INIT\_SET, SET and CLEAR), otherwise default methods are used.
-If there is no given oplist, the basic oplist for basic C types is used or a globally registered oplist is used.
+The oplist shall have at least the following operators (INIT, INIT\_SET, SET and CLEAR), otherwise it won't generate compilable code.
-The created methods will use the operators to init, set and clear the contained object.

 SNAPSHOT\_MPMC\_DEF\_AS is the same as SNAPSHOT\_MPMC\_DEF except the name of the type name\_t is provided.

-#### Created methods
+#### Created types

-The following methods are automatically and properly created by the previous macros.
+The following types are automatically defined by the previous definition macro if not provided by the user:

-In the following methods, name stands for the name given to the macro that is used to identify the type. snapshot\_t refers to either 'name ## \_t' or the provided 'name\_t'
+##### name\_t

+Type of the circular queue.

+#### Generic methods

+The following methods of the generic interface are defined (See generic interface for details):

+* void name\_clear(snapshot\_t snapshot)

+#### Specialized methods

 ##### void name\_init(snapshot\_t snapshot, size\_t numReaders, size\_t numWriters)

 Initialize the communication snapshot 'snapshot' with 'numReaders' reader threads and 'numWriters' writer threads.
 The sum of 'numReaders' and 'numWriters' shall be less than 2046.
-This function is not thread safe.

-##### void name\_clear(snapshot\_t snapshot)

-Clear the snapshot and destroy all its allocations.
 This function is not thread safe.

 ##### type *name\_write\_start(snapshot\_t snap)